Nodes are modules you drag onto the canvas to build your chart. Types of nodes include Database Query, Transformation Step, and Merge Step.

-Drag a Database Query node onto the canvas to add a dataset to your chart.
+Add a dataset to your chart by adding a Database Query node to your Pipeline.
 Database Query nodes are equivalent to datasets in the Basic Chart Editor.

 Edit a Database Query node

-To edit a Database Query node, click the pencil icon on the node.
+To edit a Database Query node, click the Pencil on the node.

 Clone a Database Query node

-Click the square clone icon on the node to clone it.
+Click the square clone icon at the top-right of the node to clone it.